 Missing Assessments: To reiterate, assessment components during the term have built in flexibility for all students.
-Students can miss one assignment and one quiz/participation exercise without losing any weight on course components rendering the need for in-course concessions via special arrangements unnecessary.
+Students can miss one assignment and one laboratory without losing any weight on course components rendering the need for in-course concessions via special arrangements unnecessary.